ripol92/laravel-jetstrem/README.md

 - Run `php artisan serve` to run application.

 Application has two console commands:
-1) `php artisan mailchimp:send-subscribers` - this command send all users that have mailing status TRUE to Mailchimp.
+1) `php artisan mailchimp:send-subscribers` - this command send all users to Mailchimp.
 This command work every 30 minutes - this done by adding command to `Kernel.php`.
 2) `php artisan mailchimp:set-mailing-status {status}` status can be true|false|1|0.
 Command set new mailing status to subscribers.